Thunderbird and Whale: Kwakwakaʼwakw

-But in Boas's version the battle takes place between Thunderbird and Ōʼᵋmät (K!wēʼk!waxāʼwēᵋ), the leader of the animals.
+But in Boas's version the battle takes place between Thunderbird and Ōʼᵋmät or K!wēʼk!waxāʼwēᵋ, the leader of the animals.
 The latter retaliates against Thunderbird carrying away one of his sons, by raising an army carried in an artificial whale.
 In the battle at the village, Thunderbird's four children (named "One-Whale-Carrier", etc.) are drowned, and Thunderbird himself is killed, survived only by the "nine-month old infant in the cradle".

 Comox

 In one of many variant versions of the myth, the sound of the whale dropping into the sea is the source of thunder.
 A young boy of a Vancouver Island people, the Comox, was fascinated by the sound of thunder, and heard it from behind a point of land.
 He crossed that point, following the sound of thunder, and discovered the spectacle of the Thunderbird seizing and dropping the whale.
 The Thunderbird saw the boy, and told him that the story was now his, and he had the right to wear the Thunderbird mask and wings at the potlatch.